Synagoge Zürich Löwenstrasse: Predecessor buildings of the present synagogue

-A first prayer hall was established in autumn 1864 at an "excellent and beautiful place" in the medieval Jewish residential area Brunngasse at Neumarkt, Zürich; 320 Swiss Francs (CHF) had to be paid annually to rent the room.
-For the equipment of the Betsaal (prayer room), the community received from the city a loan of CHF 3,000, repayable within five years.
+A first prayer hall was established in autumn 1864 at an "excellent and beautiful place" in the medieval Jewish residential area Brunngasse at Neumarkt, Zürich; 320 Swiss francs (CHF) had to be paid annually to rent the room.
+For the equipment of the Betsaal (prayer room), the community received a loan, from the city, of CHF 3,000, repayable within five years.
 Due to the rapidly increasing number of members of the congregation, in 1867 a new prayer hall had to be established in the old Zürich granary at the Münsterbrücke Limmat crossing at Münsterhof, opposite of Limmatquai situated at the Fraumünster cathedral in the medieval core of Zürich.
 A rent of CHF 1,000 a year had to be paid, and in the prayer room for 8 women and 24 men a women's gallery also was established.
 On 26 February 1879 the community decided to build a synagogue, as the lease contract for the prayer hall in the old granary was terminated.
 In August 1880 the community set up the now third prayer hall in the old theater foyer, the present Obergericht building, and they moved again temporarily the community's prayer room in the building Brunngasse 15.